alenacerna/Azja-and-Alena-CMPUT-191-Assignment-3/_posts/2024-12-01-Assignment-3.md

 ![image](https://github.com/user-attachments/assets/12cb4d66-ef26-4ac9-aa24-3f4bb2b44616)

-The Code in order to create a scatterplot between the price difference and the GDP per capita for each country minus Canada.
+The code in order to create a scatterplot between the price difference and the GDP per capita for each country minus Canada.
 This code also prints out the statistical correlation between the two using a pre-defined function we established earlier.
 ![image](https://github.com/user-attachments/assets/8b8cd406-4e68-4091-ab74-574baea3d711)

 Without the fitline, we could barely see a pattern in the data, but the fitline tells us that theres a slight negative correlation.
 To corroborate this, our function tells us that the correlation is -0.24.
 This is a small negative correlation which doesn't necessarily mean that these two variables actually have a pure negative correlation, even if its a small one.
 We also have to keep in mind this correlation can change as our data for currency conversion is live.
 This means our hypothesis was wrong, and that it was not a positive correlation.
 However, we only have 10 countries to base this conclusion and they are all Western countries, which could influence the data.